 The Relay Coordinator will be the point person for relay change (or scratch) slips.
 Age Group Parents will fill out slips as appropriate and deliver to Relay Coordinator who will ensure slips get to the computer desk.

-This position is somewhat challenging for all involved when a swimmer suddenly disappears, but the Relay Coordinator is not without support, working closely with the Age-Group Parents, Coaches & Age-Group Coordinator.
+This position is somewhat challenging for all involved when a swimmer suddenly disappears, but the Relay Coordinator is not without support, working closely with the Coaches, Age-Group Coordinator and Age-Group Parents.
 Knowledge of swimming is helpful.

 Ribbons/Awards — Works closely with the computer personnel in coordinating the labeling & sorting of swimmers’ awards.
 Some organization and time after the meet are required to ensure awards are properly distributed in swimmers’ folders and delivered to pool where swimmers then “excitedly” check their folders.
 This position does not pass out the on-deck “heat winner” ribbons.
-This job is often in an air-conditioned room and has less direct connection to on-deck happenings.
-You’re allowed a break, however, to watch your swimmer race and least at home the observation deck provides the best “birds-eye” view.
+This job is sometimes in an air-conditioned room:).
+You’re allowed a break, however, to watch your swimmer race and the home observation deck provides the best “birds-eye” view.
+LEAD works with Coach to order team ribbons and is recipient and holder of meet ribbon stash which is delivered by league.

 Runner — These individuals pick up time sheets from the timers and DQ slips from the judges after each event and make delivery to the computer / scoring volunteers.
 Runners are also tasked with errands (bringing pencils, stopwatches, delivering messages to others) for timers since timers cannot leave the blocks.
 You’ll get a few “laps” in and a complete view of the pool as a runner.

 Scoring — Scorers determine, by reviewing swimmers' finish times, the order of the finish for an event after all the heats have been swum.
 Duties include assisting Computer and Ribbons/Awards volunteers for accuracy with results.
-This job is usually in an air-conditioned room and although has less direct connection to on-deck happenings you’re allowed a break to watch your swimmer race.
-At least at home meets the observation deck provides the best “birds-eye” view.
+This job is usually in an air-conditioned room and although has less direct connection to on-deck happenings, you’re allowed a break to watch your swimmer race.

 Spirit Helpers — Volunteers help the Spirit Coordinator with spirit activities (usually on Fridays or end of week) and other events that might present in the season.
-If you are a creative type or even a creative wannabe, this might be the place for you.
+If you are a creative type, this might be the place for you.
 Spirit activity ideas are always welcome by the Spirit Lead.

 Spirit Lead — This is a non-meet position.
 This person assists Coach(es) with spirit ideas and season spirit calendar.
 Coordinates spirit activity volunteers, helps appropriately engage swimmers, coaches & parents in spirit activities.
 Ideas (to Head Coach or Spirit Lead from any team member) on building team’s winning spirit & Orca pride always appreciated!